apache/gravitino/docs/getting-started.md

    Note you may need to adjust the permissions on your .pem file using `chmod 400` to enable SSH connections.

-3. Update the Ubuntu OS to ensure it's up to date:
+3. Update the Ubuntu OS to ensure it's up-to-date:

     ```shell
     sudo apt update